 With (the albeit virtual) red carpet season on the horizon, it’s the perfect time to bring up the ultimate time-tested icon of glamour, Elizabeth Taylor, obviously.
-After all, just the mention of her name elicits imagery of the unforgettable characters she portrayed, her infamous violet eyes and, of course, extensive jewelry collection.
+After all, just the mention of her name elicits imagery of the unforgettable characters she portrayed and her infamous violet eyes and.
+Though maybe most notable is Elizabeth Taylors diamond collection.

 Taylor’s life-long fascination with all things bling can best be described as a love affair with natural diamond jewelry.
 But one stone in particular stands out amongst all of the treasures she amassed: The Krupp Diamond.

 Though not much is known about this famous diamond’s history prior to the early twentieth century, experts have surmised that it could have originated in India’s storied Golconda region or South Africa’s famed Jagersfontein Mine.
 Also, due to the stone’s cut featuring a large open culet and rectangular shaped corners (often referred to as an Asscher cut), it’s believed to have been faceted sometime before 1920.

 Confirmed as Type IIa, a rare classification that refers to a stone’s chemical purity, structural perfection and absolutely colorless nature, The Krupp Diamond joins some of history’s most celebrated, like the Cullinan I and the Koh-i-Noor, in its “blue white” trade classification, a nod to optical superiority.
 Although graded by the Gemological Institute of America as D colorless and VS1 clarity, reports state that the Krupp Diamond was “potentially internally flawless”, meaning that just a slight recutting could further improve the already impressive stone.